 Every breed has different qualities that might make them a suitable fit for your family, your home, and your lifestyle.
-You might want to choose Things to consider when you think is the cutest, but if you do, you might end up with a dog that is too active, too lazy, or generally unsuited to your lifestyle or schedule.
+You might feel inclined to choose a dog based on how cute they are, but if you do, you might end up with a dog that is too active, too lazy, or generally unsuited to your lifestyle or schedule.

 If you want to provide your new dog with the best life, research different dog breeds and find out what is the best dog breed for you.

 If you are wondering - what is the best dog breed for me?
 You will find our list of the best dog breeds helpful in your research.
 You'll find some of the best dog breeds for families, the best dog breeds for apartments, the best dog breeds for seniors and many more.

 When asking, "What is the best dog breed," or "What dog breed is best for me," there is much to consider.
 For starters, no one dog breed is better than the rest.
 Every breed has pros and cons, and while you might have your own preferences on breeds, it's smart to learn more about what you can expect from the breed before bringing him home.

 Whether you are looking for the best-behaved dog breeds, the best hunting dog breeds, or the best dog breed for couch cuddles, we know you'll find the right dogs to make your family and your home feel full.

 So, you are ready to add a new dog to your clan?
 Dogs are more than just pets.
 They are family, and choosing a dog that is a good fit for your family is important.